solidjs/solid-docs-legacy/langs/en/guides/faq.md

 We wish we could point to a single thing, but it really is the combination of several important design decisions:

 1. Explicit reactivity, so only the things that should be reactive are tracked.
 2. Compilation with initial creation in mind.
-Solid uses heuristics to loosen granularity to reduce the number of computations made but keep key updates granular and performant.
+Solid uses heuristics and combines the right expressions to reduce the number of computations, but keep key updates granular and performant.
 3. Reactive expressions are just functions.
-This enables "Vanishing Components" with lazy prop evaluation removing unnecessary wrappers and synchronization overhead.
+This enables "vanishing components" with lazy prop evaluation removing unnecessary wrappers and synchronization overhead.

 These are currently unique techniques in a combination that gives Solid an edge over the competition.